jroedel/schoenstatt.link/module/JUser/README.md

     ];
     ```

-5. The GUI can be accessed from `users`.
+5. The GUI can be accessed from `/users`.
 Make sure to double-check that only administers have access to the `juser` routes.
 This can be configured in your `juser.global.php` file.